 Because the beautiful parts of our lives are found in the 'aha' moments, the road to getting there, and the journey itself.
-Those are the moments make us who we are.
+Those are the moments that make us who we are.
 They force us to look deep inside and ask ourselves the tough questions.
 Who are we?
 Why are we doing this?
 We're much more likely to learn the answers to these questions when we're staring down the barrel of a loaded gun.
 The one that we pointed at ourselves.

 Sometimes getting to the next level takes going back two steps before you can go forward three, but you'll get there.
-While you're still figuring it out it feels monumental to watch your dreams collapse and fold in front of you.
+Sure, it feels awful while you're still figuring it out.
+Watching your dreams collapse and fold before you is also monumentally messed up.
 Sometimes your dreams have to fall apart so they can be put back together in a way that ties together all the special and unique things you want from the world.

-Failing means you've tried something that didn't work out.
-It means you tried, though, and more than not, that's what matters most.
-Some people never get the courage to give it a go.
+Failure also means you tried, and more than not, that's what matters most.
+Some people never find the courage to give their dream a go.
 You cannot succeed in a vacuum.
-You cannot win if you don't lose once in a while, and losing is absolutely one of the most important features to becoming a graceful winner.
+You cannot win if you don't lose once in a while, and losing is one of the most essential features of becoming a graceful winner.